d28b/html-slides/more/mathjax/README.md

 # Equations with MathJax

-[MathJax](https://www.mathjax.org) allows you to write LaTeX-style equations in your HTML code.
+[MathJax](https://www.mathjax.org) allows you to add LaTeX-style equations to your slides.

 ## Loading MathJax from the CDN